thieulong/Unitree-Go1-EDU/README.md

 ## Installation

-This project is using ROS 1 with Ubuntu 18.
+This project is using ROS 1 with Ubuntu 18.04 lts
 To install Ubuntu 18 ROS Melodic: https://wiki.ros.org/melodic/Installation/Ubuntu

 From ROS Melodic we need extra packages: